craftcms/docs/docs/commerce/3.x/products-fields.md

 Products fields have the following settings:

-* *Sources* – The product types you want to relate entries from.
+- **Sources** are the product types you want to relate entries from.
 (Default is “All”.)
-* *Limit* – The maximum number of products that can be related with the field at once.
+- **Limit** is the maximum number of products that can be related with the field at once.
 (Default is no limit.)
-* *Selection Label* – The label that should be used on the field’s selection button.
+- **Selection Label** is the label to be shown on the field’s selection button.
 (Default is “Add a product”.)

 ## The Field